 Ryerson offers a variety of services to help you achieve your goals at university.
-Below is a list of some of the academic services you can access at Ryerson.
+This section lists some of the academic services you can access at Ryerson.

 Student Learning Support (SLS) is a group of services and programs designed to help you engage more effectively in your academic studies.
 SLS services and programs teach essential academic skills and study techniques that can help you to apply your knowledge and communicate your ideas.

 Do you need comprehensive math support that includes guidance in your math-related courses?
-Get math support at SLS; book individual or group sessions.
+Get math support at SLS.
+You can book individual or group sessions.

 Do you want to improve your study skills and habits?
 Talk to study-skills experts at SLS to develop more effective and efficient study skills that include managing your time, learning from lectures and preparing for exams.

 Do you need help in your writing assignments?
 Chat with one of SLS’s writing consultants to get writing support at various stages of the process.
 If you adopt this habit, it will become a meaningful part of your ongoing writing processes and development at Ryerson.

-To find out more about Ryerson’s academic supports, please visit Ryerson Student Learning Support.
+To find out more about Ryerson’s academic supports, please visit the Ryerson Student Learning Support website.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
-Below are examples of two awards available at Ryerson:
+Financial aid is available to you through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
+Here are examples of 2 awards available at Ryerson.

 The Frank.
-H. Hori Award for Aboriginal Students recognizes two Aboriginal students who demonstrate financial need at Ryerson University, for their academic achievements and their connection to the Aboriginal community.
+H. Hori Award for Aboriginal Students recognizes 2 Aboriginal students who demonstrate financial need at Ryerson University for their academic achievements and their connection to the Aboriginal community.

 The Aboriginal Student Award is given annually by the Ryerson Faculty Association.
-The award acknowledges the efforts of two Aboriginal students who maintain academic proficiency, and who can demonstrate a commitment to social justice or labour relations both on and off campus.
+The award acknowledges the efforts of 2 Aboriginal students who maintain academic proficiency, and who can demonstrate a commitment to social justice or labour relations both on and off campus.

 Work Study Program and Part-Time Work

-The On Campus Program at Ryerson can help eligible students to part-time work at the university.
+The On Campus Program at Ryerson can help eligible students find part-time work at the University.
 Some of the jobs available to you might include helping professors with research or working at campus organizations such as the Aboriginal Student Centre.